 The term ‘cosmetic product’ in the EU Cosmetic Regulation 1223/2009 refers to “any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours”.

 Cosmetics can therefore “modify the appearance” of the “external surfaces of the human body” but they cannot change them completely.
-A cosmetic product can never make your wrinkles disappear, but it can make them less noticeable, and appear smoother and moisturized; the right product can even make us look more beautiful.
+A cosmetic product can never make your wrinkles disappear, but it can make them less noticeable, and appear smoother and moisturized.
+The right product can even make us look more beautiful.

 COMMON CRITERIA AND REGULATION (EU) NO 655/2013

-According to Annex I “Common Criteria” of COMMISSION REGULATION (EU) No 655/2013 of 10 July 2013 laying down common criteria for the justification of claims used in relation to cosmetic products, cosmetic products and claims must comply with the following requirements:
+According to Annex I “Common Criteria” of COMMISSION REGULATION (EU) No 655/2013 of 10 July 2013 laying down common criteria for the justification of claims used in relation to cosmetic products, cosmetic products and cosmetics claims must comply with the following requirements:

 - Legal compliance